Changissnz/nu_merchant_principal/README.md

 this processing from sentience.
 For one, pride acts by certain cues, recognizes certain symbols more than others, and can act as a random-like self-driving force that propels objectives out of rational-like belief.
 These conjectured traits of pride all lead back to the identity of the prideful.
+In cases where there are differences in the sensory input, no matter how slight, two differing possibilities for a formulated judgment could lead to vastly different conclusions (final judgments), via the different segments of the sensory input that is interpreted through the perception logic structure (equivalently, interpretation).